google/sredocs/README.md

 # sredocs

+sredocs is to turn postmortems, charters and other SRE docs into machine readable data for analysis while retaining human readability properties.

-This repository contains code for downloading (from Google Docs), parsing and uploading (to Google BigQuery) SRE related documents such as postmortems and charters.
+This repository contains code for downloading postmortems and/or charters following certain template(s) from Google Docs, parsing the data to CSV and support for uploading the result to Google BigQuery.

-Here is a [demo dashboard for incident analysis using Google Data Studio and BigQuery](http://datastudio.google.com/reporting/81474668-0f5e-409b-9508-51bd38a5321c).
+Here is a [demo dashboard for incident analysis using this, Google Data Studio and BigQuery](http://datastudio.google.com/reporting/81474668-0f5e-409b-9508-51bd38a5321c).
 It contains an interactive report with information related to five dummy postmortems.

 sredocs currently parses postmortems using a single specific template [(sample)](https://docs.google.com/document/d/15Vyd2b3RYQZ3p6UztfbHWsd0fCzzwa42jwEczwFB8es/preview) and charter that will be published separately later.